 In July 2019, we entered into a License and Development Agreement with Cantex in which we acquired an exclusive worldwide license to develop and commercialize DSTAT.
-We recently announced the initiation of a Phase 2/3 study of DSTAT in COVID-19 patients with acute lung injury (ALI).
-We have previously announced a plan to initiate the Phase 3 clinical study of DSTAT for the treatment of AML in 2020 and have subsequently announced its delay.
-Our current operational focus is on executing the DSTAT study in ALI patients with COVID-19 and we will determine next steps on the proposed AML study in the coming months.
+We are currently enrolling a Phase 2/3 study of DSTAT in ALI for patients with COVID-19 and plan to initiate a Phase 3 trial in AML in early 2021.